m4b0/m4b0.github.io/_posts/2020-02-24-best-practices-cybersecurity.md

 and data somewhat more secure.

 * Collaboration helps cybersecurity
+  * Breaking down data and departmental silos has a financial upside.
+Most network and security teams report close collaboration.
 * Implement Zero Trust to tighten cybersecurity
   * Establish a clear identity and access management strategy that includes [multi-factor authentication](https://www.techrepublic.com/article/fbi-urges-businesses-to-use-biometric-factors-to-mitigate-multi-factor-authentication-risk/) (MFA)
   * Create an up-to-date asset inventory that distinguishes between managed and unmanaged devices